anilvarma-kav/portifolio/README.md

 * Open the terminal/Command Prompt
 * Navigate to the Project Folder i.e portifolio and add the following command and hit enter
     1. portifolio$ nodemon
+           or
+    2. npm start
+           or
+    3. node app.js